EO of the Month

 Natural Perfumery.
 Mandy Aftel published an

-excellent book on making perfumes called "Essence
+excellent book on making all natural perfumes called "Essence

 & Alchemy: A Natural History of Perfume".